aloksh85/CarND-LaneLines-P1/Repor_writeupt.md

 ### 2. Identify potential shortcomings with your current pipeline
 I can identify shortcomings in the current pipeline:
-     * This will not work well when the road and hence lane lines have high curvature since I am fitting 1st degree polynomial
+* This will not work well when the road and hence lane lines have high curvature since I am fitting 1st degree polynomial to
 * There will potentially be problems with detecting fading lane lines
 * There will potentially be problems when parts of lane lines are occluded by some object
 * There will be problems when the ambient light conditions are not appropriate

 ### 3. Suggest possible improvements to your pipeline

 Some improvements to the current pipe line will be
-*
+* In draw_lines() function, a 2nd degree polynomial can be fit to make the pipeline robust to high curvature roads

-Another potential improvement could be to ...
+* In a video stream, it maybe possible to counter fading lane markings to some extent if slope and curvature of lane lines in previous frames cn be extrapolated to the current frame